 Using garden therapy has gained much attention in the United States recently and has always been embraced by eastern cultures.
 Horticultural therapy centers are popping up all over the country in response to a growing recognition and acceptance of natural therapies.

-Natural health centers often employ horticultural therapists, as do nursing homes, group homes, hospitals and rehabilitation centers.
+Natural health centers often employ professional horticultural therapists, as do nursing homes, group homes, hospitals and rehabilitation centers.
 Patients who are recovering from orthopedic and reconstructive surgeries regain mobility and strength in a physical garden setting.
+Even traditional hospitals and clinics are developing therapeutic gardens to promote faster healing for their patients.

 Healing gardens for therapy offer patients a place to relax, regain strength and allow their bodies, minds and emotions to heal.
-With more people becoming interested in non-invasive methods of treatment, healing gardens and horticultural therapy provides a safe and natural alternative to conventional treatments.
+As more of us become interested in non-invasive methods of treatment, healing gardens and horticultural therapy provide a safe and natural alternative to conventional treatments.
+Studies reveal that being in nature or even viewing nature scenes may lower blood pressure and respiration, can calm an active brain and help tamp down stress hormones.
+Lowering stress levels contributes to better health in general.

 Creating a Healing Garden

-Everyone can benefit from a healing garden, and they can be easily incorporated into any landscape with ease.
 Healing garden designs vary depending on use, and many plans are available online or in print.
-Before constructing a healing garden, be sure to draw up a detailed plan and visit a few healing gardens locally to get an idea of what plants and hardscape features are included.
+Before constructing a healing garden, be sure to draw up a detailed plan and visit a few healing gardens locally to get an idea of what kinds of plants work best.
+Plan to incorporate some hardscape features that provide safe and even surfaces on which to walk and sit.
+Gently bubbling water features may add to the ambience and, if possible, some plants for butterflies and birds can complete the peaceful atmosphere.